Cyber Risk Management and Mitigation via Controlled Stochastic SIS Dynamics: An Optimal Control Approach: Stochastic SIS model and mathematical formulation

 \begin{proposition} For any control $(\eta, \rho)\in \mathcal{U}_0$ and initial value $X_0=x\in(0,1)$, the controlled SDE \eqref{eq:SDE-X} has a unique global positive solution $X_t$ for all $t\in \mathbb R_+$ such that

-\end{proposition} \begin{proof} The proof is similar to the proof of Theorem 3.1 in \cite{Gray2011}.
-Let $\tau$ be the explosion time of the $X_t$ driven by \eqref{eq:SDE-X}.
+\end{proposition} \begin{proof} Let $\tau$ be the explosion time of the $X_t$ driven by \eqref{eq:SDE-X}.
 Since the drift and diffusion coefficients are locally Lipschitz, there exists a unique local solution $X_t$ for $t\in[0,\tau)$.
 For any initial value $X_0=x\in(0,1)$, consider a sufficiently large $N>0$ such that $x\in(\frac{1}{N},1-\frac{1}{N})$.
 Then, for each $n\ge N$, define the first exit time

 with the convention that $\inf\{\emptyset\}=\infty$.
 Obviously, $\tau_n$ is increasing in $n$, hence we let $\tau_\infty = \lim_{n\to \infty}\tau_n$, and $\tau_\infty\le \tau$ almost surely.
 Then, the rest is to show $\tau_\infty = \infty$ almost surely.
 We prove the statement by the method of contradiction.
 Assume that there exists $T>0$ and $\epsilon\in(0,1)$ such that